 - Services of a professional Tour Manager throughout

-- 2 nights standard accommodations in New Orleans
+- 2 nights moderate accommodations in New Orleans

 - Four complimentary breakfasts.
 (Complimentary breakfast offered by a hotel may be discontinued at any time with or without notice)

 - Hotel taxes, service charges and baggage (one suitcase per person)

 - International and domestic airfare & airfare taxes

 - Entrances fees to sites not explicitly listed as included

 - Meals and beverages not mentioned

 - Visa fees if applicable

 - Visit Stately Oaks Plantation and museum, the inspiration for “Tara” from Gone with the Wind